 Adwords Marketing Adopted Late- Failure Factor Five

 If you are waiting for your Google+ business pages to start spitting out e-mails from patients like a jackpot Las Vegas slot machine… it doesn’t happen a simple as that!
 Five years ago, having a strategic plan for how to utilize Google Plus as a vital business tool might have been viewed as a high tech vision of the future, or something for a different kind of business, not for a cosmetic specialty practice.
-The days of a well placed ads in the phone books are over and now being replaced with social channel promotion, Google Adwords and Google PLUS.
-As far as cosmetic surgery marketing is concerned, Google, Facebook and branded Adwords advertising are what newspapers and the broadcast networks used to be a generation ago.
-PUMC has created Internet protocols that leverge Adwords advertising and retain your organic search result to avoid Google Adwords dependency.
+The days of a well placed ads in the phone books are over and now being replaced with social channel promotion, Google AdWords and Google PLUS.
+As far as cosmetic surgery marketing is concerned, Google, Facebook and branded AdWords advertising are what newspapers and the broadcast networks used to be a generation ago.
+PUMC has created Internet protocols that leverage AdWords advertising and retain your organic search result to avoid Google AdWords dependency.

 Reputation Management Ignored – Failure Factor Six